 Perhaps Firefox Focus is too restricted for your taste.
 Or perhaps you’d rather stick to more “mainstream” apps.
 Then, how about using the good old Firefox browser.
 While it’s not, in itself, a particularly secure or private browser.
 Several extensions exist to enhance it with those features you need.

-Out of the box, the browser’s latest version has some pretty decent privacy features such as private browsing with tracking protection which blocks any web page content that may track your browsing activity.
+Out of the box, Firefox browser’s latest version has some pretty decent privacy features such as private browsing with tracking protection which blocks any web page content that may track your browsing activity.

 Furthermore, Firefox has a large library of free add-ons like HTTPS Everywhere, AdBlock, Readability, etc. that work together to give you the level of privacy you need.
 And unlike Chrome, which uses separate apps to add features, Firefox’s extension work inside the browser, like they do on their desktop counterpart.